 This is very smart, powerful, saves you lots of time and gives you the ability to measure the effectiveness of the workflows in terms of goals being achieved.

-One of the issues with automation is that it becomes more tricky as your team grows and your workflow ecosystem becomes more complex.
+One of the issues with automation is that it becomes trickier as your team grows and your workflow ecosystem becomes more complex.
 Why?
 More workflows.
 More people wanting to monitor results.
-What is needed is an easy way to access and understand all the processes going on at once.
+What is needed is an effortless way to access and understand all the processes going on at once.

-Now you have the ability to look at the whole campaign from a bird’s eye perspective or zoom in on particular decisions.
+Now you can look at the whole campaign from a bird’s eye perspective or zoom in on particular decisions.

 Source: HubSpot blog

 The visual editor makes the whole experience of setting up sophisticated, targeted workflows much more intuitive, so you can focus more intelligently on every contact in your database with less hassle.
 This is particularly useful where multi-stage journeys with multiple branches are concerned.

 Advanced segmentation logic allows you to precisely determine who gets enrolled in your workflows and when.

 Source: HubSpot Marketing Automation